hyperdefined/CobaltTester/web/template-score.md

 <scores>

-\* TikTok, Instagram, and Reddit all require special setup on the instance to function.
+\* Instagram and Reddit both require special setup on the instance to function.